RankFlowDigital/TimeLogger/docs/user_guide.md

 ## 2. Key Concepts
 - **Organization** – The tenant container.
 Each org has one owner plus members.
 Settings such as expected roll-call cadence live here.
 - **Roles** – `OWNER` can manage users, shifts, and reports. `MEMBER/AGENT` focuses on their own sessions and roll calls.
 - **Shifts & Windows** – Shifts define when work minutes can accrue.
-Only time that overlaps a scheduled shift window counts toward work totals.
+Only time that overlaps a scheduled shift window counts toward work totals, and shift start/end times convert automatically into each teammate’s preferred timezone.
 - **Work Sessions** – Timestamped records with a `session_type` (`WORK`, `LUNCH`, `SHORT_BREAK`).
 Sessions open when you click a tile in the dashboard and close when you end it.
 - **Roll Calls** – Randomized spot checks.
 A pending roll call shows on the dashboard banner; failing to respond in time creates an automatic deduction.
 - **Deductions** – Minutes removed from net hours when breaks exceed allowances or when roll-call responses are late.